Sensitivity of Weak Lensing Surveys to Gravitational Waves from Inspiraling Supermassive Black Hole Binaries

 To estimate the signal-to-noise ratio (SNR) for a survey with $N$ galaxies, we first consider the observable distortion measurement for the $i$-th galaxy, defined as follows:

 where

-is the response to the GW, with $p\in\left\{ R,L\right\}$ denoting the right and left polarizations, and $n^i_X(t)$ is the detector noise. $X^i_0$ is the constant, time-independent contribution to the distortion, which we assume can be perfectly subtracted from the data, as we describe in Sec.~\ref{sec:noise_model}.
+is the response to the GW, with $p\in\left\{ R,L\right\}$ denoting the right and left polarizations, and $n^i_X(t)$ is the detector noise. $X^i_0$ is the constant, time-independent contribution to the distortion, which we assume can be perfectly subtracted from the data.